Peter M. Rhee: Civilian medical career

 Rhee worked in the trauma centers at the Harborview Medical Center in Seattle and the Washington Hospital Center in Washington, D.C.
 In September 2007, he became the Chief of Trauma and Critical Care and Professor of Surgery at the University of Arizona in Tucson, Arizona.

 2011 Tucson shooting

 In January 2011, Rhee became the subject of national media attention as the attending trauma physician for U.S. Representative Gabby Giffords, who had been shot in the head near Tucson.

-On January 12, 2011, Rhee was met with cheers as he arrived at the McKale Center, while still dressed in scrubs and a white coat from the medical center, for a memorial speech by U.S. President Barack Obama.

-Rhee was also invited to sit with First Lady Michelle Obama during a joint session of the United States Congress for the 2011 State of the Union Address on January 25.

-In his memoir TRAUMA RED: The Making of a Surgeon in War and in America's Cities, Rhee recalled that "challenging, exhausting, exhilarating, frustrating, heartbreaking, satisfying, bloody, bloody, bloody day at the office," and the path that led him there.
-From his youth in South Korea and Uganda—where he once watched his surgeon father remove a spear from a man's belly—to frontline surgery in Iraq and Afghanistan, to trauma centers on the urban battlefields of Los Angeles and Washington, D.C.

-"It took a long time to be convinced that I should write this book," Rhee stated.
-He felt that the book would be looked upon as being egotistical by his professional peers.
-He states that he wrote the book to document from the medical provider point of view what actually happened when the Congresswoman was shot in the brain and so that others could learn what a trauma surgeon is.

 Personal life

 Rhee met his wife, Emily, as he was completing his residency at the University of California, Irvine.
 They have two children.

 On October 13, 2011, Rhee and his wife attended the State Dinner for the Korean President.

 On May 12, 2012, Rhee delivered the commencement speech to the University of Arizona Class of 2012.
-The theme of the speech was "Today is a Good Day."
-He spoke primarily about his experiences traveling, why today is a good day, and how to look at things optimistically.

 In April 2012, Rhee was selected as the Hometown Hero for the Thunder and Lightning over Arizona open house at Davis-Monthan Air Force Base.
 Rhee was able to fly with the Thunderbirds in an F-16 Fighting Falcon Jet.